kadena-io/pact/docs/pact-reference.md

 Every time a pact is initiated, it is given a unique ID which is retrievable using the [pact-id](#pact-id) function, which will return the ID of the currently executing pact, or fail if not running within a pact scope.
 This mechanism can thus be used to guard access to resources, analogous to the use of keysets and signatures.
-The classic use of this is to create escrow accounts that can only be used within the context of a given pact, eliminating the need for a trusted third party for many use-cases.
+One typical use of this is to create escrow accounts that can only be used within the context of a given pact, eliminating the need for a trusted third party for many use-cases.

 ### Testing pacts